noccu/umamusu-translate/README.md

 [![Support me on Ko-fi](https://img.shields.io/badge/Ko--fi-Support-%2300aff1?logo=kofi&logoColor=%2300aff1)](https://ko-fi.com/noccyu)
 [![Discord](https://img.shields.io/discord/980222697151807488?logo=discord&logoColor=4bba35&label=Discord)](https://discord.gg/eqZT27TeJ)

 This project is a toolset to translate *Uma Musume Pretty Derby* to English.
-Includes a few scripts to patch the game using these tools.
+It includes a few scripts to patch the game using these tools.
 It accomplishes this by modifying the master.mdb file and Unity assets, aided additionally with dll hijacking through [TLG].

 Translation progress and credits are in [tl-progress].
 Guides can be found below.